Prelude – Concept of Reference, Studio monitors and Flat Frequency Response Calibration.

 Sound wise, even though K371 traces the Harman Target almost perfectly, S4X does have the upper hand in a lot of things.
 K371 has around 4dBs more sub-bass and more neutral mid-bass presentation compared to S4X.
 So, you can feel the sub-bass rumble and punch better in K371 but mid-bass shines more in S4X.
 S4X does have the upper hand in bass precision, sharpness and speed.
 K371 does lower-midrange more linearly neutral throughout whereas S4X has a bit more fullness in the 250-600Hz range.
 Both have similar upper-midrange presentation but S4X has better resolution, clarity and instrument definition.
 K371 does not have a lower treble dip in the 6-9kHz range like the S4X, so it does lower treble more evenly but S4X has better upper treble clarity, resolution and extension.
 S4X is also more open sounding owing to its open-back design and also has a bigger soundstage in comparison.

-S4X vs HD6XX with fresh pads ($220) – HD650/HD6XX have been long time reference sweethearts for professionals as well as audiophiles.
+Sennheiser HD6XX with fresh pads ($220) – HD650/HD6XX have been long time reference sweethearts for professionals as well as audiophiles, so I think a comparison between the two is a must.
 Both are open-back dynamic driver headphones and even though HD6XX has an impedance rating of 300Ω, it is fairly easy to drive through DAPs but is also known to scale better with good power.
-Even though HD6XX’s build is not bad for its price, S4X’s boutique design and build quality just seems more premium and attractive.
-Fit wise, HD6XX is quite comfortable because of large ear pads that go over the ear properly but the headband can have a stronger clamping force for people with bigger heads.
-On the other hand, S4X’s auto headband tensioner mechanism and clamping force is more comfortable but the ear pads are smaller.
-S4X has a much better looking and feeling cable too compared to HD6XX.
+Even though HD6XX’s build is not bad for its price, S4X’s boutique design and build quality seems more premium and attractive.
+Fit wise, HD6XX is fairly comfortable because of large ear pads that go over the ear properly but the headband can have a stronger clamping force for people with bigger heads.
+On the other hand, S4X’s auto headband tensioner mechanism and clamping force is more comfortable but the ear pads are smaller and do not engulf the whole ear comfortably.
+S4X has a much better looking and feeling cable compared to HD6XX.
+S4X is much easier to drive considering its lower impedance rating of 32Ω.
+Sound wise, running both through the 4.4mm output of Hiby R6 2020 in low gain, S4X has better sub-bass extension whereas HD6XX rolls of around 40Hz.
+S4X has a bit more mid-bass and lower midrange body in the 250-600Hz whereas HD6XX is more linear and neutral there.
+Both do upper-midrange very well but S4X has a bit more note weight and definition owing to a bit more ear gain whereas HD6XX is a bit easier and comfortable sounding.
+When it comes to lower treble, HD6XX has a minor dip in the 6-10kHz region too but is not as dipped as the S4X and as a result, hi-hats and cymbals are a bit more prominent and better portrayed in the HD6XX than S4X.
+Both have good upper treble extension but HD6XX becomes more laid back as the ear pads start wearing out but is a bit more prominent in upper treble with fresh ear pads.
+S4X comes across slightly more even and warmer in upper treble presentation in comparison.
+Soundstage wise, S4X is slightly wider and deeper as well as has better imaging and layering across its soundstage.

 So there you have it!
 Ollo Audio S4X in my opinion is not only a well tuned Reference headphone but also oozes of very good boutique brand design, build and quality.
 Ollo Audio differentiate themselves from other headphone manufacturers by offering a headphone that is upgradable to future models for a fraction of the cost, completely serviceable at home with easily available and well-priced spare parts that can be purchased from their online store as well as having tight QC by carefully hand selecting matched driver pairs for proper channel balance and FR consistency.
 Sound wise, even though S4X doesn’t quite follow any of the established target curves, it comes rather close to Harman Target style of reference tuning.
 The small tuning changes that take it slightly away from absolute reference neutrality are rather easy to overlook because the rest of it is so well done.
 In my opinion, if you like me, like and appreciate natural tonality of instruments and want your music to be played very honestly without much added sugar or spice, S4X fits in very well as a musical headphone too.
 I’ve been using the S4X for the past month and a half, not only for my production work but also to cross-refer and listen to my favourite records and to be honest, I’m definitely not complaining having paid almost full price of €399 for it in the form of import taxes.
 Plus the industry and class leading 5-year warranty goes on to show how confident Ollo are in their product.
 So after all this, if you think the S4X is for you, definitely give it a shot!
 I definitely highly recommend it, be it for a musician, artist or producer/engineer looking for a reference headphone to mix on or an audiophile looking for a reference headphone to enjoy his music collection with.
 Also, definitely subscribe to and keep Ollo Audio as a brand to watch out for as I see them going places with products like these.
 Happy listening!